 The Top 7 Gluten Free Fat Burning Foods

 More than fifty-percent of Americans are significantly overweight, thanks largely to mass grain consumption, processed foods, refined flours, and sugars.
 Fortunately, many people are committing themselves to getting healthy, losing weight and reclaiming the lives they deserve.
-In my book, No Grain No Pain, I talk about “Grainbesity”, the process of excessive weight gain that occurs in people following a grain heavy diet.
+In my book, No Grain No Pain, I talk about “Grainbesity”, the process of excessive weight gain or gluten belly fat that occurs in people following a grain heavy diet.

 The Grainbesity Cycle

-The body steals protein from the muscle bank to feed the immune system to combat the inflammatory effects of grain consumption.
+Can gluten cause belly fat or general weight gain?
+The body steals protein from the muscle bank to feed the immune system to combat the inflammatory effects of grain consumption, causing gluten belly fat.
 The body also increases its production of the hormone cortisol to fight this inflammation.
 The result?
 Inflammation and pain as muscle shrinks (atrophies) and compresses joints.
 Many of the drugs used to mask pain or reduce inflammation interfere with long term healing and can over time actually damage the gut, causing more pain and inflammation.
 Moreover, such drugs deplete the body of vitamin B12 and other vital nutrients essential to healing (watch this video for more on this).

 The chronic pain that results leads to exercise avoidance which makes you more likely to gain weight, which makes it harder and more painful to be active… the cycle never ends until the diet changes.